Scrape configuration using Kubernetes

 • labelkeep: Match a regular expression against all label names and remove any label that doesn’t match from the set of labels.

-This example code drops all label names that don't match job:
+The following example drops all label names that don’t match job:

 metricRelabels: